dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-before-launch.md

 :::

 Among other things, here are some examples of issues developers find after running an SNS testflight:
-* developers notice they need better pipeline for creating proposals to update a dapp
+* Developers notice they need better pipeline for creating proposals to update a dapp.
 * developers notice they may have been decentralized prematurely and need to fix some things
 * developers notice they may need better monitoring before decentralizing